CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-4_prinicples-of-software-change.md

 ### Software quality cannot be measured

-- There is *no* measure the can comprehensively measure software quality
+- There is *no* measure the can comprehensively represent programming quality
 - Quality measures are valuable, so they should be found and used
 - Discussions requires use of numbers, which requires measurement
 - Without measurement, a quality program produces little useful action

 ### The problems are technical

-- Problems are cost, schedule and quality remain
+- Problems of cost, schedule and quality remain
 - The highest priority problems are *not technical*
   - Controlling high volumes of change
   - Recovering from late-discovered defects